BIGJRA/BIGJRA.github.io/rejuv.md

 Be wary of Cinccino, as its 5-hit rock blast is boosted by the cave and tail slap hits hard.
-Her Houndoom and Salazzle can hit hard but if you can shut them down with a strong Rock or Water type, you’ll be ok.
+Her Houndoom and Salazzle can hit hard but if you can shut them down with a strong Rock or Water type, you'll be ok.

 Outside, Nancy will join up with you!
 Beat the guards as you go.
-She has a Level 65 Sylveon (!) so you shouldn’t have to worry much.
-Once you get to the courtyard, head back up to Neved’s office.
+She has a Level 65 Sylveon (!) so you shouldn't have to worry much.
+Once you get to the courtyard, head back up to Neved's office.

 Relationship Point Choices:
 - Are you okay?
 (Aelita +3)